mttmcgrgr/dwel/readme.md

 **Day 1**:
 - Get familiar with Google API and React Native (all)
 - Begin auth and backend setup with user, message, todo and property tables (Matt)
+- Read Venmo's API documentation.
+Comeplete tutorial on sending money.
+(Victor)

 **Day 2**:
 -  Auth forms for user type (tenants vs landlords) and create SecureRandom code for landlords to share with tenants (Matt)
+- Create Schema, Model, Routes, Controller, Jbuilder View and AJAX Util for Comments.
+(Victor).

 **Day 3**:
--  Finish Auth and work on form emails sent to tenants by landlord via signup page(Matt)
+-  Finish Auth and work on form emails sent to tenants by landlord via signup page(Matt).
+- Create Actions, Reducer, Container and Presentational component for Comments.
+(Victor)

 **Day 4**:
 -  Work on styling of auth forms
+- Integrate Venmo API.

 **Day 5**:
 - assist on any loose ends and work on production readme / marketing
+- Style App.
+(Victor).

 ### Plan for getting users and reviews
 - links to app page will be posted on relevant subreddits and message boards